ramirezalbert3/my_agents/README.md

 ```
 ### Models (TODO)
 The neural network definition should be independent of the algorithm
-The algorithm might just be the same, but an environment might require image pre-processing (convolutional layers)
+The algorithm might just be the same, but an environment might require for example image pre-processing (convolutional layers)
 ```
 # API
 Keras-based API (fit, predict, etc)
 ```
-### Epsilon polciies
+### Epsilon policies
 TODO

 ## Utility resources